-No Directors fees were awarded for the period of 2022.
+No Directors fees were declared or paid for the reporting period ending 31 December 2023.

-Directors are entitled to remuneration out of the funds of the company, but the remuneration of the non-executive Directors may not exceed in any year the amount fixed by the company in general meeting for that purpose.
+Directors are entitled to remuneration out of the funds of the company, but the remuneration of the nonexecutive Directors may not exceed in any year the amount fixed by the company in general meeting for that purpose.
 Directors are also entitled to be paid reasonable travelling, accommodation and other expenses incurred in consequence of their attendance at Board meetings and otherwise in the execution of their duties as Directors.